Targeted free energy estimation via learned mappings: Theoretical background

 Hahn and Then extended the above result to the bidirectional case~\cite{Hahn09:PRE}, showing a fluctuation theorem (FT) exists between the forward and reverse processes:

 The functions

 and

-can be thought of as generalized work distributions associated with the mapping processes.
+can be thought of as generalized work distributions associated with the mapping processes and $\delta$ is the Dirac delta function.
 With these bidirectional estimates, Bennett's Acceptance Ratio (BAR) method~\cite{Bennett1976} can be employed as an alternative estimator of ${\Delta F}$~\cite{Hahn09:PRE}.
 BAR estimation of $\Delta F$ can be formulated as a self-consistent iteration of the equation

 where $f(x)=1/(1+e^x)$ is the Fermi function.
 For simplicity in Eq.~(\ref{eq:bar}) we restrict ourselves to the case where the number of samples in the forward and reverse directions are equal, but more general formulations exist.
 BAR has a statistical advantage over FEP as it has been shown to be the minimum variance free energy estimator for any asymptotically-unbiased method~\cite{shirts2003}.
 Because of this property, BAR is generally the method of choice when samples from both $A$ and $B$ are available.